amritbhanu/79115amr/project/README.md

 ## IMPLEMENTATION

 ### IMPLEMENTING THE MODELS
-IPMDF is implemented using the concepts of domain specific language.
+IPMDTF is implemented using the concepts of domain specific language.
 The object-oriented features of Python was used.
 In the implementation auxiliaries are treated as inputs and contribute to the flows directly.
 Each stock is filled by inflows and depleted by outflows.
 Our implementation is provided in Errors.py.
 This file has one method "Errors", that returns the 2 objective function values.
 The method "Errors" takes a list with the size of Auxiliary of a model in which elements are random values between 1 and 20.

 EVM is implemented using the concepts of domain specific language.
 The object-oriented features of Python was used.
 In the implementation auxiliaries are treated as inputs and contribute to the flows directly.
 Each stock is filled by inflows and depleted by outflows.
 Our implementation is provided in Errors.py.
 This file has one method "EVM", that returns the 2 objective function values.
 The method "EVM" takes a list with the size of Auxiliary of a model in which elements are random values between 1 and 20.